CVUA-RRW/FooDMe/docs/benchmark/paramspace.md

     In the parameter space mode, the foodme configuration file only supports **absolute** file paths.
 Relative paths will result in errors, you've been warned.

-## Running a parameter space analyis
+## Running a parameter space analysis

 The parameter space analysis is organized in a separate workflow from foodme, it is therefore nescessary to point snakemake to the correct workflow definition: